Facing the Future of Resource Sharing - an Amigos Library Services online conference: https://www.amigos.org/facing

 Take a closer look at the future of resource sharing with Amigos Library Services on December 8, 2021, as we explore resource sharing trends on the horizon and ways of providing patrons with better access to library collections and services outside of our building and within our reach.
 No one library can fulfil all user information needs, so going it alone is not an option.
 Libraries have long relied on sharing resources and active partnerships and continue to do so today.

 Assistant University Librarian for Scholarly Collection Services at Princeton University and the 2017 Virginia Boucher-OCLC Distinguished ILL Librarian Award recipient, Peter Bae, will kick off the day with a keynote address on resource sharing beyond the pandemic.
 Then through engaging presentations and talks during the day, you will have the opportunity to learn about how other libraries are changing the future of resource sharing.
 Do not forget, as a benefit of Amigos membership, attendance is FREE at all online conferences!

-Call for proposals has been extended!
+Call for proposals are being accepted!

 Potential topics include:

 * Digital lending models and licensing

 * New initiatives that include EDI, digital and hardcopy lending